+Swallow the capsules whole; do not open, chew, or crush them.
 If you vomit after taking selpercatinib, do not take another dose.
 Continue your regular dosing schedule.

 What special precautions should I follow?

-Before taking selpercatinib
+Before taking selpercatinib (Retevmo)

 - tell your doctor if you are breastfeeding.
 You should not breastfeed while you are taking selpercatinib and for 1 week after your final dose.